artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > desperate for their captains.
 (7.3--7)
 > =

+There are many similes describing death.
+Here is a particularly powerful one:

 > As a garden poppy, burst into red bloom, bends,
 > drooping its head to one side, weighed down
 > by its full seeds and a sudden spring shower,
 > so Gorgythion's head fell limp over one shoulder,
 > weighed down by his helmet.
 (8.306-9)
 > =

+There are also many similes comparing fighting in battle to hunting animals.
+I believe this is the most powerful such simile:

 > Think how a lion, mauling the soft weak young
 > of a running deer, clamped in his massive jaws,